torvalds/linux/Documentation/bpf/kfuncs.rst

 a) kfuncs that are widely used or have been in the kernel for a long time will be more difficult to justify being changed or removed by a maintainer.
-In other words, kfuncs that are known to have a lot of users and provide significant value provide stronger incentives for maintainers to invest the time and complexity in supporting them.
+In other words, kfuncs that are kanalwn to have a lot of users and provide significant value provide stronger incentives for maintainers to invest the time and complexity in supporting them.
 It is therefore important for developers that are using kfuncs in their BPF programs to communicate and